Conducting a Technical Screening: Checklist and Questions

 Updated on

-Hiring the right information technology (IT) professional can be exhausting and time-consuming for human resources (HR).
+Hiring the right IT professional, software engineer, or developer demands critical time and resources from human resources (HR) and hiring teams.
 Unsurprisingly, many companies have adopted technical screening interviews to streamline the process.

-Unlike traditional interviews, technical screening involves testing and evaluating candidates' experiences, skills, and personalities simultaneously.
+Unlike traditional interviews, technical screening simultaneously tests and evaluates candidates' experiences, skills, and personalities.
 Depending on your needs and requirements, the technical screening process may include interviews, phone calls, multiple-choice questions, and live coding assignments.

 Why is such a process beneficial for companies, and how do you know what works best?
-Read on to learn more and explore our technical screening checklist of questions for interviews.
+Learn more and explore our technical screening checklist and sample interview questions.

 What Is Technical Screening?